-Secondly, in the context of disarmament, the Republic of Cyprus in collaboration with the Forum for Security and Cooperation (FSC) proceeded with the destruction of 324 Man Portable Air Defence Systems, 2SA-7, from the 9^{th} to the 12^{th} of June 2009.
+Secondly, in the context of disarmament, the Republic of Cyprus in collaboration with the Forum for Security and Cooperation (FSC), proceeded with the destruction of 324 Man Portable Air Defence Systems, 2SA - 7, from the 9th to the 12th of June 2009.
 Recognizing the threats from the unauthorized proliferation and use of these weapons, which in the possession of terrorists can be used in a catastrophic manner, Cyprus concluded their destruction as soon as possible.
-In this framework, a closing ceremony was held on the 12^{th} of June 2009 at the Firing Range of Kalo Chorio, Larnaca, which was attended by the Greek Presidency of the OSCE and the Chairman of the Forum for Security and Cooperation in Europe.
+In this framework, a closing ceremony was held on the 12th of June 2009 at the Firing Range of Kalo Chorio, Larnaca, which was attended by the Greek Presidency of the OSCE and the Chairman of the Forum for Security and Cooperation in Europe.
 (FSC)

 In November 2011, another significant step was taken to enhance confidence building measures in the OSCE area, when the Republic of Cyprus referred an application to the OSCE, requesting technical assistance, for the destruction of expired and obsolete stockpiles of conventional ammunition of the National Guard.
-In specific, Cyprus requested demilitarization advice for the destruction of various types of ammunition for use in small arms and light weapons, light mortars, 105 mm artillery and defence cannons.
-In this framework, several OSCE member states participated in an initial assessment visit to Cyprus, under the auspices of the Conflict Prevention Centre, between the 19th and 22nd of December 2011.
+In this framework, in 2012, Cyprus proceeded with the destruction of 770 tons of obsolete munitions.
+Specifically, 223.845 rounds of anti - aircraft gun 40mm Bofors were destroyed, with the contribution and support of several OSCE Member States.

 Furthermore, the Republic of Cyprus continues to meet its commitments deriving from the Ottawa Convention.
 In this respect, Cyprus had successfully destroyed 44.548 stockpiled antipersonnel mines by the 1st of July 2007.
-In addition, 475 antipersonnel mines laid in 2 National Guard minefields were effectively removed and destroyed within 2011, according to the implementation schedule of the Republic's National Plan.
-In total, by the 31st of December 2011, the Republic of Cyprus had effectively removed and destroyed 2.610 antipersonnel mines from 15 National Guard minefields.
+In addition, 578 antipersonnel mines laid in 2 National Guard minefields were effectively removed and destroyed within 2012, according to the implementation schedule of the Republic's National Plan.
+In total, by the 31st of December 2012, the Republic of Cyprus had effectively removed and destroyed 3.188 antipersonnel mines from 17 National Guard minefields.
 To conclude all obligations under the Ottawa Convention, all antipersonnel mines within minefields under the effective control of the Republic of Cyprus, must be destroyed by the 1st of July 2013.